nozomi-75/ColorCursor/README.md

 ## Download PRJSK themes (`ColorCursor-NG`)

+`ColorCursor-NG` fetches the original assets from Colorful Stage.
+You may view them [here](https://colorfulstage.com/media/download/).
 You may download and run the script as follows.

 ```bash
 wget https://raw.githubusercontent.com/nozomi-75/ColorCursor/refs/heads/main/ColorCursor-NG.sh